multiscale/muscle3/docs/source/uncertainty_quantification.rst

 correctly pass on any settings overlays.
 Since we are using :meth:`libmuscle.Instance.receive_with_settings` on an F_INIT port, we passed ``False`` to :meth:`libmuscle.Instance.reuse_instance`.
-It is a technical requirement of MUSCLE 3 to do this, and MUSCLE will give an error message if you call :meth:`libmuscle.Instance.receive_with_settings` without having passed ``False`` to :meth:`libmuscle.Instance.reuse_instance`.
+It is a technical requirement of MUSCLE3 to do this, and MUSCLE will give an error message if you call :meth:`libmuscle.Instance.receive_with_settings` without having passed ``False`` to :meth:`libmuscle.Instance.reuse_instance`.
 (There's just no other way to implement this, or rather, all other options can lead to potentially